-Does a good health and safety system really cost money?Each year employee accidents and ill-health cost British employers an estimated £3.9 billion to £7.8 billion, of which £910 million to £3,710 million comes from accidental damage to property and equipment.
+They say, Safety costs money!
+But does a good health and safety system really cost money?Each year employee accidents and ill-health cost British employers around £3.9 billion to £7.8 billion, of which £910 million to £3,710 million comes from accidental damage to property and equipment.

 Setting the possible legal costs involved with work-related accidents and ill health aside, it's the hidden costs with the covering of absences, recruitment, training and effects on staff morale and your daily activities that really swallow an organisation's time and funds.